 The biggest warning with chicken wings is to make sure they aren’t breaded.
 You can often simply request this to your server.
 Additionally, try and avoid classic bbq sauces and opt for a hot sauce instead (such as a Frank’s Red Hot).

-A curious addition, that’s for sure, but dips, for the most part, get a green light on the keto diet.
-That’s because most dips are cream cheese, sour cream, and mayonnaise-based.
+While it’s for sure a curious addition, dips get a green light on the keto diet for the most part.
+That’s because most dips are cream cheese, sour cream, and mayonnaise-based — some keto-friendly ingredients we know and love.